FFCtest2: 44116

 • Movers drop nearly $17,000 on average setting up a new home (Realtor.com).

-• They touch dozens of industries at once — everything from insurance and utilities to furniture, appliances, and local services.
+• Movers are seeking out everything from insurance and utilities to furniture, appliances, and local services.

 Gen Z and Millennials are shaping the culture and consumer demand

-Yes, Gen X still leads in overall consumer spend, but younger cohorts are punching above their weight.
-They’re influencing how everyone else spends.
+While Gen X still leads in overall consumer spend, younger cohorts are punching above their weight.
+As a result, Gen Z and Millennials are not only gaining spending power, they’re shifting how everyone else spends.
+Here are some noteworthy stats:

 • Gen Z’s spending power is climbing fast and projected to hit $12 trillion by 2030.